tpiliposian/audits/private/goatfi.md

 Currently, he holds the role of Security Researcher at [Hexens](https://hexens.io/) and a Core Contributor at [Security Wiki](https://wiki.r.security/).

-Previously, he held roles in the financial sphere for over a decade, including a tenure at the Central Bank of Armenia, where he led the Risk Management Division: [LinkedIn](https://www.linkedin.com/in/tpiliposyan/).
+Previously, he held roles in the financial sphere for over a decade: [LinkedIn](https://www.linkedin.com/in/tpiliposyan/).

 Feel free to connect with him at:
 - X/Twitter - [@tpiliposian](https://twitter.com/tpiliposian)